-Hutt City Council is introducing the latest licence plate recognition technology from 1 October 2024, to improve fair access to parking across Lower Hutt.
+Hutt City Council introduced the latest licence plate recognition technology on 1 October 2024, to improve fair access to parking across Lower Hutt.

 The Aero Ranger camera kit is attached to the windows of one of Hutt City Council’s four parking enforcement vehicles for a six-month trial.